-During the second half of each term pupils are tested in English, Maths and Science and these findings offer teachers formative assessment opportunities to support their summative findings.
+During the second half of each term pupils are assessed formally in English, Maths and Science and these findings offer teachers formative assessment opportunities to support their summative findings.
+All Maths and comprehension assessments produce a standardised score which is reported to parents on the school reports.